brntbeer/talks/oscon2013.md

-# Sharing Your Materials Is Better For Everyone
+# Empowering Education Through Collaboration

 Open source has been exploding for developers and designers in the last few years.
 Materials are now out in the wild that allow someone to get